foley179/TeaCozy/README.md

 * [Status](#status)

 ## General info
-A basic webpage about me.
+A basic webpage created from a redline image.

 ## Technologies
 - HTML